 - CWS Community Warning System automatically transmits alerts and warnings over a variety of communication channels. - EBRCS East Bay Regional Communications System a P25 compliant digital radio communication system that provides fully interoperable communications to all public agencies within Alameda and Contra Costa Counties. - Government Emergency Telecommunications Service (GETS) A government telecommunications service that is intended to be used in an emergency when the landline network is congested. - Mobile Capabilities ESSU has stewardship over significant resources such as the mobile incident command centers, cache radios, mobile repeaters, interoperable communication patch capabilities, (ACU 1000) and other logistical assets. - OASIS Operational Area Satellite Information System which provides inbound and outbound telephone communication between operational areas and the state.
 The dedicated lines are located in the Office of Emergency Services. - ReddiNet A dedicated emergency medical communications network.
-It facilitates information exchange among hospitals, EMS agencies, paramedics, dispatch centers, law enforcement, homeland security, public health officials and other health care system professionals in local and regional communities. - Satellite Phones/Wi-Fi The County EOC has two mobile and one fixed satellite phone(s), along with two BGAN mobile satellite Wi-Fi/Phone devices. - Telecommunications Service Priority A program that authorizes priority service for vital voice and data circuits. - Web EOC A web based software program used for situational awareness and resource requests and tracking within the operational area and with Cal OES. - Wireless Priority Service Similar to GETS except using wireless carriers.
+It facilitates information exchange among hospitals, EMS agencies, paramedics, dispatch centers, law enforcement, homeland security, public health officials and other health care system professionals in local and regional communities. - Satellite Phones/Wi-Fi The County EOC has two mobile and one fixed satellite phone(s), along with two BGAN mobile satellite Wi-Fi/Phone devices. - Telecommunications Service Priority A program that authorizes priority service for vital voice and data circuits. - VHF Legacy System A radio system that can be used as a back-up to the EBRCS system, which is maintained by the Office of the Sheriff. - Web EOC A web based software program used for situational awareness and resource requests and tracking within the operational area and with Cal OES.

-• 440 MHz Radio System - Alternate communication mode for incident communications within designated talk groups, health services and countywide.
+- Wireless Priority Service - Similar to GETS except using wireless carriers. - 440 MHz Radio System Alternate communication mode for incident communications within designated talk groups, health services and countywide.